javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 Possessive quantifiers are in fact simpler than "regular" ones.
 They just match as many as they can, without any backtracking.
 The search process without backtracking is simpler.

-There are also so-called "atomic capturing groups" - a way to disable backtracking inside parentheses.
+There are also so-called "atomic groups" - a way to disable backtracking inside parentheses.

 ...But the bad news is that, unfortunately, in JavaScript they are not supported.